The Data Executive Playbook: How to use Wardley Maps to Determine Strategy in Modern Organizations

 As discussed in the previous article, strategy is comprised of 5 factors

-1. Purpose: Your moral imperative, the scope of what you're doing and why you're doing it
+1. Purpose: Your moral imperative: what you're doing and why you're doing it

 2. Landscape: A description of the environment where the business operates